 Some signs of a heroin overdose are:

 - Shallow breathing or no recognizable breathing

 - Choking sounds

 - Discoloration of the skin, nails, lips, or tongue

 - Spasms or muscle twitching in any part of the body

 - Faint pulse

-Find Heroin Rehab in Flordia at Tides Edge Detox
+Find Heroin Rehab in Florida at Tides Edge Detox

 At our rehab treatment facility, you will find several treatment options to complement your healing journey.
 Some of these treatments include:

 Don’t let addiction control your life.
-Now that you know the heroin overdose symptoms reach out to our detox treatment center for help.
-Contact us at 866.734.7040, and we’ll get you on the path to healing.
+Now that you know the heroin overdose symptoms, you need to reach out to our detox treatment center for help.
+Therefore, contact us at 866.734.7040, and we’ll get you on the path to healing.